 Group C. Applications courses: 9 credit hours of graduate level courses offered by programs other than computational science; at least 6 credits must be taken on a letter-grade basis

 Seminar requirement.
-6 seminar credit hours (ISC5934, ISC5939 or seminar credits from another department)
+6 seminar credit hours (Includes 2 credit hours of ISC5934; ISC5939 or seminars from other departments may be taken for the remainder)

 Dissertation requirement.
 24 credit hours of dissertation